thomasberge/string_tools/README.md

 StringTools stringtool = new StringTools("This is pretty handy and pretty awesome!");
 ```

 In this case the stringtool.data has been set with the string "This is pretty handy and pretty awesome!".
-We can easily replace the first "pretty" in the string with "quite" as such:
+We can easily replace only the first "pretty" in the string with "quite" as such:

 ```dart
 stringtool.moveTo("pretty");